-The Club Ride Apparel Eden fits and looks like an urban short, with some clever technical features to make them work on the trail.
+The Club Ride Apparel Eden fits and looks like a casual short, with some clever technical features to make them work on the trail.
 The waist adjusts with internal velcro tabs on an elastic band, which minimizes material on the waistline.
 These tabs are effective for sizing and stayed in place for all of us, but are not easy to adjust on the trail.
 The profile on the waistline remained flattering, even when they were cinched all the way down.

 The fabric on the Eden is very lightweight, which doesn't inspire confidence.
 The short 7-inch inseam length did not satisfy our desire for protection on the trail either.
 Our testers feared UV rays and aggressive branches on the trail, and none were willing to hit the jumps in these shorts.
 With a gap of 5 or 6 inches between shorts and kneepads, only the most fashion indifferent person would be willing to rock kneepads while wearing the Eden.
-Pick these shorts if you are heading out for short ride on a mellow trail.
+Pick these shorts if you are heading out for a short ride on a mellow trail.